-Published on Friday, January 17th, 2020
+Published on Sunday, April 17th, 2022

-In fact, we recommend laminate to be installed in areas where children and pets frequent.
+In fact, we recommend laminate be installed in areas where children and pets frequent.
 Laminate is very durable and offers a nice sound barrier as well.

-Vinyl floors are a popular option among homeowners, particularly in kitchen and bathroom applications.
+Vinyl floors are a popular option among homeowners, particularly in kitchen and bathroom areas.
 A synthetic cousin of linoleum, vinyl flooring is water-and stain-resistant, versatile, and provides good durability for the cost.
 Thanks to a number of advances over the years, today’s vinyl floors are attractive and economical.

 Vinyl came into the flooring world a few decades ago but has since declined in popularity.
 With the introduction of plank shapes, easy assembly with snap-together pieces, and improved printing for a more realistic wood look, vinyl is becoming sought after once again.

 Vinyl is 100% percent waterproof and can be installed in all areas of the home including the bathrooms.
 Vinyl is also very easy for homeowners to install.
 The flooring does not require tools for cutting; simply use a utility knife to cut.
 The planks come with self-stick adhesive or click joints are available.
 Since the vinyl is installed directly over the subfloor it is cool to the touch but also hard to walk on.

 The cost can vary dramatically depending on the style you’re looking for.
 Our vinyl flooring options range from very inexpensive at $.0.50 for basic colors and style, to moderately priced at $3.00 for premium luxury styles, including the mock hardwood flooring look.

 Similar to laminate flooring, vinyl stands up to heavy traffic, is easy to install, and is easy to maintain.
 However, if sharp or hard objects fall, they can dent the floor and the flooring can be damaged by extreme temperatures, like the Arizona sun.